 On March 11, 2008 I suffered a major stroke which paralyzed the whole right side of my body.
 A rather unhandy occurrence for a right-handed artist, to say the least.
 Nearly one year to the day I completed my first painting since the stroke, Housetops Burford England.
 While I do not wish to slight the work of many wonderful medical personnel who attended to me, the doctors, nurses, technicians, ambulance drivers and medivac helicopter team, physical therapists, I must say it is only by the grace of God that I am still here today, much less once again able to paint.
 And in such a short span of time.

 For any degree of success I have attained as a watercolorist, the love and support of my family has been foundational.
 First, the love of my life and wife of fifty years, the mother of our three sons, Gloria has been my principal supporter.
 An accomplished pianist, organist, quilter and jewelry maker in her own right, without her encouragement most of my paintings never would have happened.
-I am also grateful to my three sons, Russ, Mike and Ryan; my daughter in law, Esperanza and last but certainly not least my three grandchildren, Izabelle, Joseph and Joaquin.
+I am also grateful to my three sons, Russ, Mike and Ryan; my daughters-in-law, Esperanza and Tanya.
+Last but certainly not least, all of my grandchildren: Izabelle, Joseph, Joaquin, Dezirae, Destiny, D'Ella and David.

 God has not only blessed me with a wonderful, loving and supportive family but a wonderful, loving and supportive extended church family as well.
 I serve as Assistant Pastor at Calvary Chapel in Princeton, a non-denominational Christian movement in fellowship with Calvary Chapel Outreach Fellowships of Costa Mesa, CA.

 Shows, Organizations, Awards and Stuff Like That:

 Past member of the Beckley Art Group, Appalachian Artist Association and the Mahoning Valley Watercolor Society, and have exhibited with all three organizations.

 My current affiliations are: